Texas death toll from February storm, outages surpasses 100

 Texas officials on Thursday raised the death toll from February's winter storm and blackouts to at least 111 people — nearly doubling the state's initial tally following one of the worst power outages in U.S. history.

 The majority of the deaths are associated with hypothermia, according to the Texas Department of State Health Services.
-The number could continue to rise as officials link more deaths to the storm that knocked out power to more than 4 million customers in Texas.
+And the dramatic number of new victims is still a potential undercount, as officials continue investigating deaths that happened around the time the storm knocked out power to more than 4 million customers in Texas.

 Many homes went without power or drinkable water for days after subfreezing temperatures, failing power plants and record demand for heat pushed Texas' electric grid to the breaking point.